Pyr Rescue

 READ THE PARAGRAPHS BELOW CAREFULLY

 We are a small Pyr rescue so we do the intake of Pyrs as that is the breed we know.
+We are not accepting mixes or other LGD breeds.
 Please fill out the surrender application below, and we will get back to you once we have reviewed it.
 We will then ask you to send us photos of your dog.

-If we can bring your dog in, we will have you:
+If we are able to bring your dog in, we will have you:

 2. deliver your dog to the foster or our vet, and ensure to bring along their toys, crate, beds, dishes, food and other belongings that will help make your dog's transition easier